Ced30/GGL-Documentation/API/GGL_prefabs/obj_GGL_popup_CONFIRM_CANCEL.md

 ## Class obj_GGL_popup_CONFIRM_CANCEL

-A "GGL_window" with a close button, a "Cancel" button and a "Confirm" button.
+A "GGL_window" with:
+- 1 "close" button
+- 1 "Cancel" button
+- 1 "Confirm" button

 Override "Activate" with the "Activate_override" variable to call your own function when "Confirm" is clicked.

 The "Cancel" button closes the window.